jaragont/orchestration-workshop/_pages/5-asyncio-intro.md

 On a high level, `asyncio` implements cooperative multitasking by scheduling coroutines on an event loop.

-For our understanding, we are model an event loop using a priority queue (left to right).
+For our understanding, we model an event loop using a priority queue (left to right).
 At a given moment, `asyncio` will run the first `READY` task on the queue:

 ![event loop](/sqlalchemy-wkshop/assets/gitbook/images/tasks_queue.png)